 Lighting can also be used to illuminate other potential dangers, like stairs

-and drop-offs, making them visible and less likely to cause injury at night.
+and drop-offs, making them less likely to cause injury at night.

 – A well-lit exterior can make your home less of a target for crimes like

 vandalism and burglary.
 When designing an outdoor lighting system, consider the